Pricing Engine

 Billing Systems

-Systems like Meteroid include integrated pricing engines that handle both the rating logic and invoice generation, ensuring consistency between what's calculated and what's billed.
+Billing platforms like Meteroid include integrated pricing engines that handle both the rating logic and invoice generation, ensuring consistency between what is calculated and what is billed.

-Configure-Price-Quote (CPQ) tools use pricing engines to provide real-time pricing during the sales configuration process.
+Quote management tools use pricing engines to provide real-time pricing during the sales configuration process.
 As a sales rep adds products or modifies quantities, the pricing engine recalculates the quote.
+When quoting and billing share the same engine, what gets quoted is exactly what gets billed.

-Customer-facing systems can expose pricing through APIs, letting customers see costs for different usage levels or configuration options.
-This requires a pricing engine that can handle high-frequency calculation requests with low latency.
+Customer-facing systems can expose pricing through APIs, letting customers see costs for different usage levels or configuration options before committing.
+This requires a pricing engine that handles high-frequency calculation requests with low latency.

 Implementation Considerations